 Some cards provide an instant discount (e.g., the CVS Pharmacy ExtraCare card), while others allow you to build up points over time (Best Buy's Reward Zone).
 The latter has the additional benefit of acting as a switching cost.
-A customer may think
+A customer may think "I could get the same thing at Target, but at Best Buy, it'll increase my existing points balance and soon I'll get a cash back coupon."

-- 15. A system that records a transaction (some form of business-related exchange), such as a cash register sale, ATM withdrawal, or product return. - 16.
+- 15. Systems that record a transaction (some form of business-related exchange), such as a cash register sale, ATM withdrawal, or product return. - 16.
 Some kind of business exchange. - 17.
 Systems that provide rewards and usage incentives, typically in exchange for a method that provides a more detailed tracking and recording of customer activity.
 In addition to enhancing data collection, loyalty cards can represent a significant switching cost.